Haugesund: Transport

-Haugesund Airport, located on the island of Karmøy to the southwest of Haugesund in Karmøy municipality, has year-round flights to Oslo and Gdańsk in addition to some seasonal and charter destinations.
+Haugesund Airport, located on the island of Karmøy to the southwest of Haugesund in Karmøy Municipality, has year-round flights to Oslo and Gdańsk in addition to some seasonal and charter destinations.
 The Norwegian airline Coast Air was based at Haugesund airport, but filed for bankruptcy on 23 January 2008.

 The European Route E39 bypasses Haugesund to the east, passing through Aksdal.
 The European Route E134 leads eastwards to Drammen outside Oslo.

 The bus station in Haugesund is located at Flotmyr on the east side of the downtown area.
 Long-distance bus services are available to Stavanger, Bergen, and Oslo.
 The local bus transport is operated by Vy Buss, on a contract with Kolumbus.

 The town is connected to the island of Utsira by car ferry, and to the islands of Røvær and Feøy by passenger ferry.
 Until 2008, the Newcastle–Bergen–Stavanger ferry operated here as well.

 Healthcare

-Haugesund Hospital provides specialist health services to around 180,000 inhabitants in North Rogaland, Sunnhordland, Hardanger and Ryfylke.

-The hospital offers services in both medicine and surgery, radiology / X-ray, childbirth / maternity, gynecology and fertility, habilitation and specialized treatment in mental health care.
-There are also more than 10 public and private health centers in the municipality for either general or specialized care, including the Privatsykehuset Haugesund.
+Haugesund Hospital provides specialist health services to around 180,000 inhabitants in northern Rogaland, Sunnhordland, Hardanger, and Ryfylke.
+The hospital offers services in both medicine and surgery, radiology/X-ray, childbirth/maternity, gynecology and fertility, rehabilitation, and specialized treatment in mental health care.
+There are also more than 10 public and private health centers in the town for either general or specialized care, including the Privatsykehuset Haugesund.